 - Must fully saturate weeds for best results

-Get the Earth’s Ally weed killer for gravel Lowe’s, Amazon, or Walmart.
+Get the Earth’s Ally weed killer for gravel at Lowe’s or Amazon.

 While a pre-emergent can be one of the best ways to keep a gravel driveway weed-free, if users forget to apply it, they’ll need to deal with the weeds.
 With its high acetic-acid content—it uses a 20 percent concentrate of vinegar—Green Gobbler is a great option for killing off weeds that have already poked through gravel.
 It kills fast, turning weeds completely brown within 24 hours.
 Plus, it’s glyphosate-free and only uses natural ingredients, so it’s much safer for the environment than chemical options.